bu-cisl/SSNP-IDT/README.md

 ## License

-project is licensed under the terms of the GPL-v3 license. see the LICENSE file for details
+Project is licensed under the terms of the GPL-v3 license. see the LICENSE file for details

 ## Reference